jrkerns/pylinac/docs/source/cbct_docs.rst

 **Restrictions**

-    .. warning:: Analysis can catastrophically fail or give unreliable results if any Restriction is violated.
+    .. warning:: Analysis can fail or give unreliable results if any Restriction is violated.

 * The phantom used must be an unmodified CatPhan 504, as endorsed and supplied by Varian.
 * The phantom must have <0.5cm offset in the z (In-Out) direction (work to remove this is in the plans).

 **Pre-Analysis**